openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/16_gui.rst

     -  Calling a predefined builder ``ForEach`` for iterative rendering.

-    -  Calling a function that does not mutate the program state (note that all logging functions are thus prohibited, as they mutate the state).
+    -  Calling a function that does not mutate the program state (note that all logging functions mutate the state, and thus are prohibited).

     - Using conditional ``if ... else`` syntax.